mothur/mothur.github.io/_wiki/consensus.seqs.md

     2029   0.000000    0.000000    0.954545    0.004132    0.041322    242 G

-There are no A\'s, no T\'s, 231 G\'s, 1 C, and 10 gaps.
-Since more than
-95% of the sequences support G, that\'s what is returned, without the cutoff mothur would return s.
+There are no A's, no T's, 231 G's, 1 C, and 10 gaps.
+Since more than 95% of the sequences support G, that's what is returned, without the cutoff mothur would return s.

 ## Revisions